 Weren’t sure if you could refuse a breathalyzer test and bungled your interaction with a police officer?
 If you’re facing a license suspension as a result of breathalyzer refusal or if you’re facing full-on DWI charges, Thiessen Law firm can help.

 At Thiessen Law Firm, we have in-depth experience helping the good people of Houston successfully overcome drinking-and-driving-related charges in court.
-As a board-certified DWI defense attorney in Houston, Mark Thiessen has successfully achieved over 100 Not Guilty verdicts and thousands of dismissals, making Thiessen Law Firm the go-to law firm for DWI cases in Houston.
+As a triple board-certified DWI defense attorney in Houston, Mark Thiessen has successfully achieved over 100 Not Guilty verdicts and thousands of dismissals, making Thiessen Law Firm the go-to law firm for DWI cases in Houston.
 We know how to fight back and win.

 Give us a call at 713-864-900 or fill out our online form to request a free DWI consultation today.

 More Helpful Articles by Thiessen Law Firm: